mikebranstein/azure-identity-workshop-instructions/src/chapters/chapter6.md

 * How to extend ASP.NET Identity by adding an image to a user profile
 * How to upload files to Azure blob storage

 In the last chapter, you learned how to extend ASP.NET Identity by adding a biography to a user's profile.
-You also saw that by adding a public property to the `ApplicationUser` class, ASP.NET Identity managed the data sotre's schema.
+You also saw that by adding a public property to the `ApplicationUser` class, ASP.NET Identity managed the schema.

 We'll continue extending ASP.NET Identity in this chapter by adding an image to the user profile management page.